-We got this email yesterday.
+We got the following as an email, figure a response was in order.
 Steve, sure, we re-mount skis all the time.
 Our comments below yours…

-Steve, thanks for throwing away those lime green Tuas with Ramers — I found them in the dumpster and they’re now for sale on Ebay as valuable antiques (grin).
+Steve, thanks for throwing away those lime green Tuas with Ramers — I found them in the dumpster and they’re now for sale on Ebay as valuable antiques.

 As for re-drilling skis, there is a traditional view in ski culture that drilling extra binding holes devalues a ski and weakens it to the point where one should be cautious about using it hard.
-This might still be true for large aggressive skiers using non-release telemark bindings or DIN 12 AT binders set to max.
-Otherwise, drill away.
+This might still be true for large aggressive skiers using non-release telemark bindings or DIN 16 touring binders set to max.
+Otherwise, read on — you can drill a bunch of holes.

-Thanks to the needs of telemarkers, most of today’s backcountry skis have an incredibly beefy reinforcement in the binding mount area.
-More, nearly all modern skis are super strong, exceptions being purpose built race skis and that sort of thing.
+Thanks to the needs of telemarkers, many if not most of today’s backcountry touring skis have an incredibly beefy reinforcement in the binding mount area.
+(Though a recent trend has been to back off from this to save weight, so be sure to research what you’ve got).
+More, nearly all modern skis are overall super strong.
 I’ve skied for years on planks Swiss-cheesed with up to four sets of binding holes and never broken a ski under the foot or had a binding rip out in normal use.
-(Bear in mind I’m not an aggressive skier, don’t fall that much, use release bindings set to release (not telemark bindings), and mount bindings using the methods detailed below.)
+(Bear in mind I’m not an aggressive skier, don’t fall that much, use release bindings set to release, and mount bindings using the methods detailed below.)

-If your new holes must overlap the old, then you need to do some careful fill work.
-I usually fill the old holes with something like JB Qwik Weld or epoxy steel, and poke some steel wool in the hole as well.
+If your new holes must overlap the old, then you need some careful fill work.
+I usually fill the old holes with something like JB Weld or epoxy steel, and poke steel wool in the hole as well.
 It’s important to fill the holes completely with some sort of hard filler, do so by poking the epoxy and wool in with a small probe such as a tiny drill bit.
-I use the 5 minute types of epoxy for this, as the quick hardening stuff makes the work go smoother, and I believe has less chance of softening any of the resins in the ski since it doesn’t sit there for hours curing in contact with the ski internals.
-It may be necessary to mix several small batches of epoxy, as it cures quickly.
+Use the slower curing epoxy (one hour) as it’s stronger than the 5-minute versions and makes less heat.

-After the epoxy hardens in the holes (give it a few hours at room temperature), I smooth it off with a sanding disk in a grinder (while watching my fingers).
+After the epoxy hardens in the holes (overnight at room temperature), I smooth it off with a sanding disk in a grinder (while watching my fingers).
 Whatever works for smoothing is fine, just avoid anything but cosmetic damage.
-If the holes don’t overlap but are super close to your new ones, still fill with epoxy steel and steel wool, otherwise fill the holes with regular 5-minute epoxy, or even use the plastic plugs available from ski shops.
+If the holes don’t overlap but are super close to your new ones, still fill the old holes with epoxy steel and steel wool, otherwise fill the holes with regular 5-minute epoxy, or even use the plastic plugs available from ski shops.

 Drilling overlapping holes is the tricky part.
 If the ski doesn’t have a metal layer, start the drilling with a small bit, then step up through successively larger bits to your final size.
 The idea is to prevent the edge of the existing hole from forcing the bit to the side and only drilling the epoxy out of the old hole.